 The Office of Accessibility and Disability Resources partners with students, faculty and staff to facilitate disability access essential to sustaining an inclusive campus experience.
-Access and accommodations ensure equal opportunity for students with disabilities to participate in all of the programs, activities and services designed to
+Access and accommodations ensure equal opportunity for students with disabilities to participate in all of the programs, activities and services designed to transform our students into the diverse community of leaders we count on to improve the human condition.

 UToledo values disability as a key aspect of human diversity.
-The Office of Accessibility and Disability Resources contributes to the work of equity and inclusion in the campus community by facilitating and advancing access through removing communication, technological, environmental and programmatic barriers for disabled students.
+The Office of Accessibility and Disability Resources contributes to the work of equity and inclusion in the campus community by facilitating and advancing access through removing communication, technological, environmental and programmatic barriers for students with disabilities.
 Areas of focus include the testing environment, classroom and experiential learning access, note-taking, effective communication, materials in accessible formats, accessible housing/dining experiences, and access to technology including assistive technology.
 Disability may be associated with psychological, learning, social communication, mental health, chronic health, physical, sensory, or temporary impairments/ conditions.
 Resources are available to support the path to success for students.
 More than 1,000 students across all campuses and disciplines are connected with the office.